History of Edinburgh

 - The Playhouse Theatre hosts renowned performers and shows from all over the world, including Amy Schumer and Billy Elliot.

 - Edinburgh is known for its comedy scene, and there are lots of venues that host regular open mic nights.

 The Business School

 The School actively involves itself in the cultural life of Edinburgh:

-- E Club: The Edinburgh Entrepreneurship Club has been hosting talks with prominent business people, events and competitions for budding entrepreneurs for the last decade.
+- The School has been hosting talks with prominent business people, events, and competitions for budding entrepreneurs for the last decade.